South Korea

 High Ropes, Wisdom, and Mountain Serenity

-Overnight in Gangneung.
+Overnight stay in Gangneung.

 Day 9